 The only way to deal with this issue is first to acknowledge it exists.
 Then, be brave enough to recognize the sources in our lives and use strategies to deal with them.
 It’s just three steps.
 But none of them are easy.
 We live in cultures that saturate us in programming and propaganda.
-The programming comes from many sources, and it comes continuously.
+We receive programming from many sources continuously.
 They build these judgments into the fabric of daily life.
 We become so familiar with it we don’t recognize them.
 We don’t see how social manipulation is controlling our lives.

 The first step is acknowledging that cultural programming exists, which is often the hardest step.
 What the primary sources of this propaganda?
-Unfortunately, it comes from many sources.
-It comes through social institutions like religion, which influence our society and government.
-It comes at us under the guise of “news.”
-Together they represent a formidable combination of ongoing brainwashing.
-Brainwashing is a method of systematic indoctrination.
+Unfortunately, it comes from one primary source.
+Organized religion influences our society and government.
+It represents a formidable level of ongoing brainwashing and systematic indoctrination.

 Brainwashing techniques can be overt or covert.
 It all depends on the time and level of emotional attachment one has to the programming.
-Propaganda, mentioned earlier, is a form of covert brainwashing.
+Propaganda, mentioned earlier, is a form of subtle brainwashing.

 Religion represents the single most influential social institution; it is the source of the cultural narratives’ negative bias and prejudice.
 However, not all religions are harmful.
 Only those that create boundaries and restrictions dictate values and thought.
 As a result, these are harmful because they adversely affect our ability to reason.
 Some religions have more limitations than others.

-For example, Taoism and Paganism have the fewest constraints over freethinking.
-With these systems, you are free to explore and develop your path.
-In comparison, the Abrahamic (2) religions have the largest number of boundaries and harmful prejudices.
+For example, Taoism and Paganism have the fewest boundaries and constraints over freethinking.
+These systems encourage you to explore and develop your path.
+In comparison, the Abrahamic (2) religions have the most significant boundaries and harmful prejudices.

 Step one is admitting that this cultural filter exists and inherently harmful.
 If you acknowledge the programming exists but think it’s okay, then you are still under the influence of brainwashing.